BabylonJS/Documentation/content/features/featuresDeepDive/controls/timeline.md

 ## Introduction

-One of the inherent issue encountered while scrolling in a video timeline built from IMG tags is perfomance caveats.
+One of the inherent issue encountered while scrolling in a video timeline built from IMG tags is performance caveats.
 The bigger the number of pictures to scroll through, the slower and less smooth the interactions with the web page would be.

 In order to increase the reactivity of the web page, we rely here on WebGL through Babylon.js to create an easy to reuse control displaying a video timeline.